Self-publishing can be a little overwhelming at first—you have to take care of many small details without the support of a publishing company.

 If you’re only just starting your authorial career, mention a little fact about what inspired you to start writing.
 Maybe your friends, family, or even your clients said they could use a book with all your know-how in it!

-#2: Close With Your Passions
+#2: Close the Author Bio with Your Passions

 You’ve told the reader all about your experience and your other work.
 What’s left?
 Try sharing a little bit more about yourself!